-1. General.
 HNS is based on bilateral diplomatic agreements that commit the HN to provide specific support under prescribed conditions.
 In the majority of cases, US bases are located in friendly HNs.
 Once a base is established in an HN, close cooperation with the HN and special consideration for its people, culture, and territory are vital in attaining US goals.

-2. Planning for HNS of Base Defense.
+2. Planning for HNS of Base Defense

 HNS enhances the abilities of US forces to perform their missions.
-HNS can reduce requirements for US personnel, materiel and services, allowing more flexibility in assigning forces.
+HNS can reduce requirements for US personnel, materiel and services, allowing more flexibility in King Nestor of Pylos in Homer's The Iliad, x, c.
+800 BC assigning forces.
 HNS is essential when political agreements limit the numbers of US personnel on bases.
 US forces should expect HNS when the HN has total sovereignty and is acting in concert with US forces to achieve strategic and operational objectives.
-Factors to consider when planning HNS include:
+Factors to consider when planning HNS include those shown in Figure V-1.